Continuing Education Opportunities

 Venue: This program will be delivered in a blended format, with in-person modules delivered at UBC Robson Square in downtown Vancouver, and real-time virtual modules delivered via Zoom.

-In spring of 2013 it was recognised that PHSA needed to provide their senior Medical Staff Leaders with training on strategies and skills in managing conflict.
+In the spring of 2013, it was recognized that PHSA needed to provide their senior Medical Staff Leaders with training on strategies and skills in managing conflict.
 The intention of the workshop was to provide techniques, strategies, and resources that would assist medical staff leaders in managing difficult situations, conversations, and conflict with skill and confidence.
-The goal was to reduce stress and improve the overall working relationships among colleges.
+The goal was to reduce stress and improve the overall working relationships among colleagues.

 The Canadian Medical Association (CMA) Physician Leadership Institute’s (PMI), formerly Physician Management Institute (PMI); leadership development is designed and delivered by and for physicians working in Canada’s health care system.